pooja614/PowerBI_Projects_/Supply Chain Analysis.md

 <pre>
 This is non-interactive version of the interactive PowerBI dashboard.
 Sample insights are presented through the slide.
+Detailed insights and findings can be obtained by applying interactions.
 </pre>
 ### Conclusion
 <pre>
  Thus these insights can be used for taking business decisions.
 </pre>
+ <a href = "https://resonatedatabi-my.sharepoint.com/:p:/g/personal/poojads_resonatedatabi_onmicrosoft_com/Eat0w0UhVFNPvM2YIcNxDXoBnThVrbswgIhoWvY-kBOxDQ?e=H3tNEw">Static Powerpoint version of the project<a>
 ![image](https://github.com/pooja614/PowerBI_Projects_/assets/69869583/7269b782-9f44-4ef2-9402-c4c7a98e61b5)